eniware-org/Cloud-Foundry-Installation/sphinx/source/CFconfig.rst

 The steps te be followed are:

 * Setting up the environment variables
-* Adding a project
+* Adding a domain, project and user
-* Virtual network access and Ubuntu cloud image deployment
+* External network access and Ubuntu cloud image deployment

 .. _cf-env-conf: